 Invest in a Higher Quality Antenna

 There is a huge variation in the low-end and high-end TV antennas.
-Like a massive range and a poor-quality antenna may never get good reception, no matter what other things you do to improve it like finding a better location, or getting a signal booster.
+Like a massive range and a poor-quality antenna may never get good reception, no matter what other things you do to improve it like finding a better location, or getting a booster.

 If you’ve tried all these other tips, but are still having no success, then consider getting yourself a new one.
 Here are some of our to picks: